BadIdeaException/object-selectors/README.md

 The returned compiled selector also has methods `perform`, `get`, and `set`, so instead of calling `get(compiledSelector, obj)` you can also do `compiledSelector.get(obj)`.

+In addition, `compiledSelector.ambiguous` is a boolean flag indicating whether or not the selector is ambiguous, and `compiledSelector.source` gives access to the source string the selector was compiled from.

 #### Parameters

 *   `selector` **[string](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/String)** The selector to compile.